jotavare/42-resources/README.md

 </p>

 > [!NOTE]
-> The projects at 42 are regularly updated, which means that the information below may not be up-to-date.
+> The subjects at 42 undergo regular updates, so the information provided below might not be current.
+Additionally, as some projects are optional, resources might not be available if I haven't completed them.

-#### SUBJECTS
+#### OLD SUBJECTS
 > _Respositories with all 42 subjects in one place, they are outdated but still usefull._

 |                                                                 |          |